 Monday evening 6:30-7:45 PM PASSCODE: 1234

 I feel honored to be able to offer these teachings and if you have the resources to support these offerings, thank you.
 If you are not able to donate, I understand and want you to feel welcome to practice with me for free.
 A suggested donation is $8-10/class and again, thank you; to donate, please visit @deanna-nihill on Venmo or the mailing address is 11545 SW Walnut Street Tigard, OR 97223.

 Here are a few ideas to make your at-home yoga practice most beneficial to you:

-As the weather warms, try practicing outside in your yard.
+Weather-permitting, try practicing outside on your patio or deck or in your yard.

 Invite a friend or family member to practice with you.